 Contract Documents.
-The “Contract Documents” consist of (a) this Contract, (b) any modifications or amendments executed and delivered by both Owner and Contractor after execution of this Contract and (c) items included within Contractor’s proposal attached as Exhibit B hereto (“Contractor’s Proposal”), but only to the extent that such attachments provide a description, schedule or pricing information for the Services, and only if and to the extent that such Contractor’s Proposal does not conflict with, modify or delete the terms of this Contract.
-By way of example only (and not of limitation), the following shall not be incorporated into this Contract and shall not constitute a part of the Contract Documents, unless such terms are expressly agreed to in writing by an authorized officer of Owner: (x) any general contract terms (including Contractor’s form of “terms and conditions” or similar “boilerplate” contract provisions), (y) any terms that address issues or topics not addressed in this Contract or any modifications issued by Owner and accepted by Contractor after execution of this Contract that do not conform to the intent of the remainder of the Contract Documents and (z) any terms that assign liability or responsibility or limit or eliminate responsibility for either or both of the same.
+The “Contract Documents” consist of (a) this Contract, (b) any modifications or amendments executed and delivered by both Responsible Party and Contractor after execution of this Contract and (c) items included within Contractor’s proposal attached as Exhibit B hereto (“Contractor’s Proposal”), but only to the extent that such attachments provide a description, schedule or pricing information for the Services, and only if and to the extent that such Contractor’s Proposal does not conflict with, modify or delete the terms of this Contract.
+By way of example only (and not of limitation), the following shall not be incorporated into this Contract and shall not constitute a part of the Contract Documents, unless such terms are expressly agreed to in writing by an authorized officer of Responsible Party: (x) any general contract terms (including Contractor’s form of “terms and conditions” or similar “boilerplate” contract provisions), (y) any terms that address issues or topics not addressed in this Contract or any modifications issued by Responsible Party and accepted by Contractor after execution of this Contract that do not conform to the intent of the remainder of the Contract Documents and (z) any terms that assign liability or responsibility or limit or eliminate responsibility for either or both of the same.
 The Contract Documents represent the entire agreement between the parties hereto and supersede all prior negotiations, representations or agreements, whether written or oral.
 In the event that a provision of the Contract Documents conflicts with the Applicable Laws (as defined below), then the most stringent requirement shall control.

 Quality of Services; Correction of Defects; Representations; Staffing.

 Examination by Contractor.
 Contractor has by careful examination ascertained the following: (a) the nature and location of the Property, (b) the condition of the Property where the Services will be performed, (c) the character, quality and quantity of the materials, equipment and facilities necessary to complete the Services, (d) the general and local conditions pertaining to the Services and (e) all other matters that in any way might affect the performance of this Contract by Contractor.
-Contractor enters into this Contract solely because of the results of that examination and not because of any representations pertaining to the Property made to Contractor by Owner or any agent of Owner and not contained in this Contract.
+Contractor enters into this Contract solely because of the results of that examination and not because of any representations pertaining to the Property made to Contractor by Responsible Party or any agent of Responsible Party and not contained in this Contract.

 Quality of Services and Standards.
 Contractor shall perform all Services in a good and workmanlike manner and hereby guarantees that (a) all workmanship shall be of first quality and free from defects, (b) any and all materials, equipment and furnishings incorporated in or used to perform the Services shall be of good quality and new unless otherwise required or permitted by the Contract Documents and (c) the Services shall be free from defects not inherent in the quality required or permitted.
-Services not conforming to these requirements, including substitutions not properly approved and authorized by Owner, shall be considered defective.
+Services not conforming to these requirements, including substitutions not properly approved and authorized by Responsible Party, shall be considered defective.
 Contractor shall supervise and direct the Services, using Contractor’s best skills and attention, and shall be solely responsible for all means, methods, techniques, procedures and coordination of all portions of the Services, unless the Contract Documents (other than Contractor’s Proposal) give specific contrary instructions concerning such matter.
-Any necessary changes or deviations from the standards set forth herein shall be accomplished only by written modification approved and executed by Owner.
+Any necessary changes or deviations from the standards set forth herein shall be accomplished only by written modification approved and executed by Responsible Party.